Snomio/Documentation/docs/xml_minibrowser/index.md

 ## Introduction

 The XML Minibrowser is a feature of the standard SIP software delivered with Snom phones.
 It allows processing Snom XML objects which is stored on standard web servers (http(s)).

-The feature can be used for various applications.
+The feature can be used for various applications, like creating custom user interfaces.

-Available XML objects are following :
+**Available XML objects are following:**

 |    Main Tag Name   |    Description    |
 |------------------|-----------------|